On a B-field transform of generalized complex structures over complex tori: Introduction

 Then, associated to the B-field (\ref{B-field}), we can consider the B-field transform of $\mathcal{I}_T$ whose representation matrix with respect to the basis $\mathcal{B}$ of $\Gamma(TX^n \oplus T^*X^n)$ is given by

-where $I_n$ denotes the identity matrix of order $n$.
+where $I_{2n}$ denotes the identity matrix of order $2n$.

 Now, we roughly explain the correspondence between gerby deformations of $X^n$ and B-field transforms of $\mathcal{I}_T$.
-In our setting, although we can construct a gerbe in the sense of Hitchin-Chatterjee as a family of smooth complex line bundles on $O_i\cap O_j$ ($i$, $j\in I$) (cf. \cite{chat, h}), such smooth complex line bundles are all trivial since $O_i \cap O_j$ is contractible for each $i$, $j\in I$, namely, such a gerbe is trivial in fact.
-However, we can consider a ``flat'' connection in the sense of Hitchin-Chatterjee, i.e., 0-connection, and 1-connection compatible with it over this trivial gerbe.
+In our setting, although we can construct a gerbe in the sense of Hitchin-Chatterjee as a family of smooth complex line bundles on $O_i\cap O_j$ ($i$, $j\in I$) (cf. \cite{chat, h}), such smooth complex line bundles are all trivial since $O_i \cap O_j$ is contractible for each $i$, $j\in I$.
+This fact indicates that such a gerbe is trivial.
+However, we can consider a ``flat'' connection in the sense of Hitchin-Chatterjee, i.e., 0-connection, and 1-connection which is compatible with it over this trivial gerbe.
 In particular, 1-connection is a 2-form (not a 1-form), and it can be regarded as the above B-field (\ref{B-field}).

 By concerning the above, in our previous work \cite{gerby}, we discuss the case of ``$B_2$ type'', i.e., the case such that $B_2=\tau \in M(n;\mathbb{Z})$\footnote{Precisely speaking, we consider the case $B_2=\tau^t$ in \cite{gerby}.} and $B_1=B_3=O$.
-Actually, although we can consider the B-field transform of $\mathcal{I}_T$ in the case of ``$B_2$ type'' itself for $B_2=\tau \in M(n;\mathbb{R})$, the case $B_2=\tau \in M(n;\mathbb{Z})$ is particularly important in the sense that the corresponding deformation is closely related to a generalization of the $SL(2;\mathbb{Z})$-action (up to shifts) over $D^b(Coh(X^1))$ in the case of elliptic curves (cf. \cite{fm, slaction}) to the higher dimensional case (we omit the details of this fact here), so we focus on the case $B_2=\tau \in M(n;\mathbb{Z})$ only in \cite{gerby}.
+Actually, although we can consider the B-field transform of $\mathcal{I}_T$ in the case of ``$B_2$ type'' itself for $B_2=\tau \in M(n;\mathbb{R})$, the case $B_2=\tau \in M(n;\mathbb{Z})$ is particularly important in the sense that the corresponding deformation is closely related to a generalization of the $SL(2;\mathbb{Z})$-action (up to shifts) over $D^b(Coh(X^1))$ in the case of elliptic curves (cf. \cite{fm, slaction}) to the higher dimensional case (we omit the details of this fact here).
+Therefore, we focus on the case $B_2=\tau \in M(n;\mathbb{Z})$ only in \cite{gerby}.
 In this paper, as a sequel of our previous work \cite{gerby}, we investigate the B-field transform of $\mathcal{I}_T$ in the case of ``$B_1$ type'', i.e., the case such that $B_1=\tau \in M(n;\mathbb{R})$ and $B_2=B_3=O$, including the corresponding deformation in the symplectic geometry side, and discuss the homological mirror symmetry for the mirror pair of the deformed tori on the object level.